 Want to know more?
 Our Sales Department will be happy to provide you with more details.
 You're a journalist and would like to publish a professional article on one of our topics?
-The Press Center is looking forward to you!
+We are looking forward to you!

 Trends like electrified and autonomous driving are leading to paradigm shifts in the E/E architecture.
 This and the increasing number of variants of electronic control units (ECU) is leading to new challenges in vehicle diagnostics.
 At the same time this development opens up opportunities for improving the quality of diagnostics and increased efficiency: there will be new ways of diagnosis with even cloud-based systems.

 Vehicles of the future will require complex vehicle diagnostics.
 To satisfy these requirements, Softing now offers a new VCI generation as well as an easy-to-use software component which can be implemented universally for running diagnostic tasks.
 The combination of the two products covers new use cases and offers users particular benefits.

 Today’s vehicles feature a wide range of ECUs.
 These control and monitor various electronic areas; errors which have occurred are saved permanently.
 For their evaluation there are all kinds of different requirements in the various phases of the vehicle life cycle.
 This is why the market needs a flexible vehicle interface to cover these use cases as comprehensively as possible.
 The new VIN|ING 2000 from Softing Automotive supports both wired and wireless access and, what is more, is already prepared for future remote use.